Stonetech66/MicroRide/README.md

 ## 📋 Services Overview

 1. **👤 User Account Service:** Handles user registration, login, and robust authentication.
-It serves as the authentication service for other microservices, validating JWT tokens and providing a secure authentication mechanism.
+It serves as the authentication service validating JWT tokens and providing a secure authentication mechanism.

 2. **🚗 Driver Service:** Responsible for various driver-related tasks, including driver registration, handling driver responses to ride requests (acceptance and rejection), and retrieving driver information.